 At least 5 killed in shooting in Raleigh, North Carolina; suspect in custody

-A Raleigh police K9 officer was among the at least two people who were wounded, Raleigh Mayor Mary-Ann Baldwin said during a press conference late Thursday night.
-His injuries were non-life-threatening.
+A Raleigh police K9 officer was among the two people who were wounded, Raleigh Mayor Mary-Ann Baldwin said during a press conference Thursday night.
+Raleigh police Lt.
+Jason Borneo said later Thursday night that the wounded officer had been treated and released from the hospital.

 The shooting was reported just after 5 p.m. local time along the Neuse River Greenway trail in the east Raleigh neighborhood of Hedingham, Baldwin said.